peasant98/active-gsplat/README.md

 ```

 This will open an interactive UI where you can select (1s or 0s) for each image pair.
 The script will save the labels in the same CSV file.
+If you'd like an LLM to automatically label the dataset then add the flag --label_llm.
+This will run Gemini 1.5 Flash on the image pairs.
+For further modifications, you can check out the `generate_pair_labels.py` script.

 ## Training the Preference Model